Platformus/Platformus-Docs/custom_extensions/tutorial_creating_custom_extension.rst

 Preparing the Solution
 ----------------------

 Let’s start from the beginning.
-First, please follow the :ref:`Using as the NuGet Packages <tutorial-basic-content-management>` tutorial to create an empty ASP.NET Core Platformus-based web application but keep only the Platformus.WebApplication package dependency as we do not need the others.
+First, please follow the :ref:`Using as the NuGet Packages <using-as-the-nuget-packages>` tutorial to create an empty ASP.NET Core Platformus-based web application but keep only the Platformus.WebApplication package dependency as we do not need the others.